 - If you later change your mind and would like Firefox to ask you to save usernames and passwords for this site, you'll need to go into your Firefox OptionsPreferences and remove the site's entry from the panel Exceptions list.

 - To skip saving your username and password this time, click .
 You'll be prompted to save your username and password the next time you visit the site.

 You can also manually add website logins.
 Click the menu button and select .
 Select the button at the bottom left side of the Firefox Lockwise page to manually add a website address, login, and password.

 Managing multiple accounts for a site

 If you have more than one account for a site, Firefox can save all your logins.
-You can make Firefox fill in login information for a different account each time you visit.
+Each time you log in to a site, you can choose the login information you would like Firefox to use.

-If more than one login is stored for a website, the list of usernames will appear when you click into the login field.
-Just select the username you want to log in with.
+If more than one login is stored for a website, the list of usernames will appear when you click the login field.
+Select the username you want to log in with.